craigmckeachie/handsonreact.com/docs/04-VirtualDOM.md

 React implements a browser-independent DOM system for performance and cross-browser compatibility.
 They call this the Virtual DOM.

-1. Replace the JavaScript code in `main.jsx` with the following:
+1. Replace the JavaScript code in `main.js` with the following:

    ```js
    function renderElement() {